openhab/openhab-docs/configuration/blockly/rules-blockly-persistence.md

 The following values are available as _historic_ and _future_ representations.

+- persisted state: gets the persisted state at a certain point in time
 - average: gets the average value of the State of a persisted Item since a certain point in time.
 This method uses a time-weighted average calculation
 - delta: gets the difference in value of the State of a given Item since a certain point in time